Jennifer Erickson, Ph.D.

 About Me:

-Jennifer L. Erickson is an associate professor of Political Science and International Studies at Boston College.
-Her research interests include international security and arms control, small and major conventional weapons, sanctions and arms embargoes, and the new weapons and the laws and norms of war.
+Jennifer L. Erickson is an associate professor of Political Science and International Studies at Boston College and a research affiliate at MIT's Security Studies Program.
+Her research interests include international security and arms control, arms exports, sanctions and arms embargoes, and new weapons and the laws and norms of war.
 Her book, Dangerous Trade: Conventional Arms Exports, Human Rights, and International Reputation (Columbia, 2015), explains states' commitment to and compliance with new multilateral arms export initiatives and is the winner of the APSA Foreign Policy Section's 2017 Best Book Award.
-She has ongoing projects on the politics of arms embargo imposition and compliance and the creation of laws and norms related to new weapons technologies.
-Currently, Erickson is also a faculty affiliate at MIT’s Security Studies Program and an Associate Editor at the journal Security Studies.
+She has ongoing projects on nuclear weapons norms, the politics of arms embargo imposition and compliance, and the creation of laws and norms related to new weapons technologies.
+Currently, Erickson is also the managing editor at H-Diplo's Robert Jervis International Security Studies Forum.
 Previously, she has held fellowships or affiliations at Stanford University, Harvard University, Dartmouth College, the Stiftung Wissenschaft und Politik (SWP), and the Wissenschaftszentrum Berlin (WZB).
 She holds a B.A. in Political Science from St. Olaf College and a Ph.D. in Government from Cornell University.

 Research Interests